Paul Sunderland: Awards

 Sunderland earned All-America honors while at Loyola Marymount in 1975.
 He won USVBA Player of the Year awards at the national "Open" tournament in 1977, 1979 and 1982.
 In 1986 he was inducted into the USVBA Hall of Fame in Wichita, Kansas.
 That same year he was also inducted into the Loyola Marymount Hall of Fame.

-Sunderland has twice won the Emmy Award for his play-by-play announcing with the LA Lakers.
+Sunderland has twice won the Emmy Award for his play-by-play announcing with the Los Angeles Lakers.

 Personal life

 Sunderland lives in Southern California with his wife, Maud-Ann.
 He met his wife at the 1977 World University Games in Bulgaria.
 Maud-Ann Tesch was a two-time national fencing champion from Sweden.
 She and Sunderland were married in Sweden in 1978.
 They have two children.